 - Availability of information.
 The different documents beneficiaries are entitled to receive related to mental health and substance use disorder and medical/surgical benefits.

 On March 29, 2016, the Centers for Medicare & Medicaid Services issued the Medicaid and CHIP Mental Health Parity Final Rule.
-This rule applies certain provisions of the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act to requirements for Medicaid managed care organizations and the Children’s Health Insurance Program.
+This rule applies certain provisions of the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act to requirements for Medicaid managed care organizations and CHIP.

 MHPAEA is a federal law that generally prevents managed care organizations that provide MHSUD benefits from imposing less favorable benefit limitations on those benefits than on MS benefits.